-I've worked in the music industry for more than 8 years and have mixed a multitude of records across a dozen different genres.
-I specialize in:
+I've mixed a multitude of records across a dozen different genres, some being:

 Interview with Gabriel Constantin

 Q: What are you working on at the moment?

 A: Pop as well as Alternative Pop records, a couple of Singer-Songwriter songs and some summer reggeaton hits.